 When looking through gardening catalogs or the Internet, you may be confronted with the term "rosette."
 Although it sounds like it ought to be the name of a plant, it actually describes how a plant grows.
 If a plant grows in a rosette form, the leaves will radiate from the center stalk either right at ground level or close to the ground.
 The term rosette is used because the pattern resembles the habit of a rose's flower.
 Many types of plants grow in a rosette pattern.

 Most succulents that form rosettes maintain that form their entire lives.
-The rosette formation allows for maximum exposure to the sun while allowing the plants to capture and direct moisture toward the roots.
+The rosette formation allows maximum sun exposure while allowing the plants to capture and direct moisture toward the roots.
 Most succulents come from arid areas where thick leaves allow them to retain water.
 However, many succulents also grow in more temperate regions.
-In warmer regions, Aloes and Agaves, which grow in USDA hardiness zones 8 and above, are good examples of plants with a rosette pattern.
-In more temperate regions, such as USDA hardiness zones 3 to 11, you can enjoy the rosette patterns of Sempervivums.
+In warmer regions, Aloes and Agaves, which grow in USDA Plant Hardiness Zones 8 and above, are good examples of plants with a rosette pattern.
+In more temperate regions, such as USDA Plant Hardiness Zones 3 to 11, you can enjoy the rosette patterns of Sempervivums.

 Rosette Succulents Care

 Most rosette-forming succulents need at least half a day to a full day of sunlight.
 When planting in the garden, ensure the area drains well and is not in a low spot that would stay wet.
-For container planting, you can purchase potting mix already prepared for these fleshy plants or, as some succulent enthusiasts prefer to do, create your own.
+For container planting, you can purchase potting mix prepared for these fleshy plants or create your own, as some succulent enthusiasts prefer to do.
 The container you are planting in should have a drainage hole.
 Allow the soil to dry slightly between waterings.
 Watering with a well-balanced fertilizer once a month will be all they need.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus